-Talk about your feelings.
+- Talk about your feelings.
 The stress of parenting an infant can be difficult to handle alone.
 You both may have different concerns and ways of coping with this new change and sharing them with each other may help.

 - Focus on the reasons why you fell in love, and find ways to stay close, like talking on the phone throughout the day or holding hands.

-Reinstate date night.
+- Reinstate date night.
 Ask a friend or relative to watch your baby for a few hours so you can go to dinner or the movies, just like old times.
 Steer the conversation away from the baby.
 It is also very important to re-unite with each other.

 Your Baby's Development This Week

 Now that your baby is sitting up, reaching out for people and toys, smiling and making eye contact, she's a regular social butterfly.

 Here's what you can expect now or during the next few weeks:

 - Your baby should adore playtime.
 Whenever you're available, she'll want to interact with you, whether that means pointing to different objects and expecting to hear their names, reading books, sharing toys or just babbling and smiling.

 - Babies love looking in the mirror, especially if you're there to make it more fun.
 Imitate each other, demonstrate different emotions or show your baby how to play peek-a-boo with her own image.

 - Unless she's tired or sick, you can expect your baby to be in an upbeat, playful mood for several hours each day.